-Since you are self-employed, you can deduct your own medical, dental, or long-term care insurance premiums on line 16 of Schedule 1 attached to your Form 1040.
-This can also include premiums for your spouse and children (under 27 years old at year’s end – even if not a dependent).
-The net profit of your business must be equal to or greater than the premiums.
-This deduction on your personal tax return is called “Self-Employed Health Insurance.”
+Since you’re self-employed, you can deduct your own medical, dental, or long-term care insurance premiums on Line 17 of Schedule 1 attached to your Form 1040.
+That can also include premiums for your spouse and any children under 27 years old at year’s end, even if those children are not dependents.

-Contributions you made on your employees’ behalf to pension or retirement plans can be deducted on line 19.
-These can include SEP, SARSEP, SIMPLE, or 401k plans.
-See IRS Publication 560 for further information on these plans.
-There is a business credit available for establishing a retirement plan for employees.
-See Form 8881, with its instructions, for additional information.
-The credit is limited to $500 per year for up to three years.
+There’s a business credit available for establishing a retirement plan for employees.
+See Form 8881’s instructions for additional information.
+The credit is limited to $5,000 per year for up to three years.

 Compliance with Department of Labor regulations may become part of your business life if you establish benefits plans.
-So, you might at least consider using a third party to make sure you are coloring within the regulatory lines.
+So it’s advisable to consult a third party to ensure you’re coloring within the regulatory lines.
 Ordinarily, you would file Form 5550 with the Department of Labor.

 Insurance (Other Than Health)

 You can deduct the cost of any insurance you carry strictly to protect the business (such as general liability business insurance or errors and omissions insurance) on Line 15.
 If you have a home office and pay renters insurance or homeowners insurance, don’t deduct it here.
 Instead, deduct the appropriate percentage of that as part of your home office deduction.

 Do you have business property secured by a mortgage?
 If so, you can deduct the mortgage interest noted on Form 1098 on Line 16a.
 If you used money from a loan secured by a home mortgage for business use, you can deduct a portion of that interest here also.